OpenModelica/OpenModelica/usersguide-sphinx/source/mdt.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Eclipse stores your projects in a folder called a workspace.
 You need to
-choose a workspace folder for this session, see Figure 5- 7 -52
+choose a workspace folder for this session, see :numref:`mdt-switching-workspace`.

 .. todo ::

-  Missing figure
+  Missing figure mdt-switching-workspace

-  Figure 5752.
   Eclipse Setup – Switching Workspace.

 Creating one or more Modelica Projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~